Type: Package

 method

-Character.
-Correlation method: "pearson" (default), "spearman", or "kendall".
+One of "pearson" (default), "spearman", "kendall".

 use

 Character.
-Method for handling missing values, passed to cor().
-Default is "pairwise.complete.obs".
-Other options: "everything", "all.obs", "complete.obs", "na.or.complete".
+Missing-value handling passed to cor().
+Default "pairwise.complete.obs".

 p_adjust_method